guigitignore/MD4-bruteforce/README.md

 This project is a proof of concept of bruteforcing md4 digest produced by passwords having lenght between 3 and 7 characters.

+You can generate your MD4 digests using this website: [MD4 generator](https://emn178.github.io/online-tools/md4.html)

 The characters used in password must be in the following list: `abcdefghikjlmnopqrstuvwxyz!"#$%&`

 MD4 implementation has been optimized to have a maximum of performance for this special case.